 A variety of different types of antennas are used by systems in the frequency range 4 400-4 990 MHz.
 Antennas in this range are generally of a variety of sizes and vary between the airborne component of the link and the ground based component of the link.
 The airborne antenna gains are typically between +3 dBi and 19 dBi.
 The ground based antenna gain is typically between 3 dBi and 31 dBi.
 Horizontal, and vertical polarizations could be used.

-Antenna characteristics available in the Table 1 should be used for studies unless measured data is available.
+Antenna characteristics available in Table 1 should be used for studies unless measured data is available.

 4 Protection criteria